lhr-solar/Controls/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests have passed on hardware
 - NOTE: If test file already exists, use that one
 - [ ] If applicable, have you added the new feature to main.c
+- [ ] Tagged appropriate issue ticket on this PR
 - [ ] Did you have fun?

 ## Things to Consider